leocov-dev/pyside-app-core/README.md

 # pyside-app-core

-Custom style, widgets, and utilities for cross-platform PySide6 applications with a focus on 'frameless' styling.
+Custom style, widgets, and utilities for cross-platform PySide6 applications.

+> NOTICE:
+>
 > This project should be considered experimental and subject to breaking changes until a 1.0.0 release.

 ### Install

+To use `pyside-app-core` as a library in your own projects install the [wheel distribution](https://pypi.org/project/pyside-app-core/) from PyPi

 ```shell
 $ pip install pyside-app-core